PrimaveraDeveloper/lithium/ref/hydrogen-2.0/IdentityModel.Client.md

 }
 ```

-> NOTE: If `TokenRequest.DiscoveryPolicy` is set to null, then the default discovery policy will be used by `DiscoveryClient`.
+> If `TokenRequest.DiscoveryPolicy` is set to null, then the default discovery policy will be used by `DiscoveryClient`.

 ### Caching